 How do I stop my six month old Labrador from jumping up?

 Jumping up is a common problem in young labs.
 These are friendly and affectionate dogs who enjoy close contact and like to greet their friends up close!
 The reason many people don’t discuss this until the six month milestone is simply one of scale.

 It isn’t a big deal if a three month old puppy jumps up at you.
 You and your visitors not only tolerate it, but actually reinforce it by petting the puppy as he does it.
 It’s often only when he can put his paws on your shoulders that it occurs to you this might not be such a good idea.
 You need to nip this problem in the bud now, and you’ll find the information you need in this article.

 The last issue we’re going to look at is excitement.
 Or rather over- excitement.
 This is the age at which excitable behavior can become quite a challenge again.
 Partly because the dog is now physically bigger, stronger, and more difficult to control.
 You can’t just pop your six month old under your arm and carry him home.
 Now, more than ever, you need your dog to listen and respond to your voice.

-More often than not, excitable behavior (jumping and even nipping at clothes and hands) that has got out of control, started out as a game.
+More often than not, excitable behavior that has got out of control, started out as a game.
 People say to me “I can’t play with him any more – he just gets too excited” And this is common.
-It’s more important than ever as your dog grows to learn how to play safely with a big dog.
+It’s more important than ever as your dog grows to learn how to play safely with your dog.
 And I think you’ll find that link helpful.

 I don’t want to make it sound as though six month old puppies are a nightmare – because they are not.
 And many puppies won’t have any significant behavioral problems at this age.
 However, if you are struggling a bit, you are not on your own.
 Drop into the forum and say hello to all the other puppy parents.
 It’s often a great comfort to talk around these problems.